 Simul International was launched as Japan’s first group of international conference interpreters in 1965, just as Japan was turning its attention to the wider world.
 Since then, it has supported international communication through comprehensive, high-quality interpreting, translation, and international conference services.

-Simul Academy was established in 1980 to train interpreters and translators.
-It has contributed to the development of interpreters and translators working across the fields of politics, business, and culture.
+In 1980 it established Simul Academy to train interpreters and translators.
+Simul Academy has contributed to the development of interpreters and translators working across the fields of politics, business, and culture.

-In 1998 Simul embarked on a fresh start as a subsidiary of Benesse Corporation, securing a more solid foundation for the company.
-It has since grown to become a provider of comprehensive interpreting and translation services.
-In 2001 it established Simul Business Communications, which offers language specialist staffing services, and in 2003 it launched Simul Technical Communications, which specializes in interpreting equipment.
+In 2001 Simul established Simul Business Communications, which offers language specialist staffing services, and in 2003 it launched Simul Technical Communications, which specializes in interpreting equipment.